digitalden3/denizyilmaz.cloud/README.md

 ```
 This resource creates an AWS Certificate Manager (ACM) certificate that will be issued for the domain digitalden.cloud.
 The validation method used to prove ownership of the domain will be DNS-based validation, which requires adding a specific DNS record to the domain's DNS configuration.
 After the certificate is issued and validated, it can be used to enable HTTPS connections for the CloudFront distribution.

-Associate the certificate with the CloudFront distribution:
+This resource associates the certificate with the CloudFront distribution:

 ```yaml
         ViewerCertificate: